 Try these research-driven strategies to increase your zzzs.

 1. Stick to a sleep schedule by going to bed and waking up at the same time every day.
-This will help you nod off quickly and easily, while also supporting your overall health, Twery says.
+This will help you fall asleep faster and more easily, while also supporting your overall health, Twery says.

 2. Skip caffeine in the afternoon.
 "Drinking caffeinated beverages all day is the most common source of a sleep disorder," Twery says.